barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

 {% assign objects = page.matikas.objects %}
 {% for object in objects %}
 "Bhikkhux, {{object}} is impermanent, both of the past and the future, not to speak of the present.
 The cause and condition for the arising of {{object}} is also impermanent.
 As {{object}} has originated from what is impermanent, how could it be permanent?
-Thus, {{object}} is impermanent, conditioned, dependently arisen, subject to destruction, to vanishing, to fading away, to cessation. {% if forloop.first or forloop.last %} Seeing Thus, Bhikkhux, the instructed noble disciple experiences distancing towards {{object}} of the past, they do not seek delight in {{object}} of the future, and they are practicing equanimity towards {{object}} of the present, for its fading away and cessation.
+Thus, {{object}} is impermanent, conditioned, dependently arisen, subject to destruction, to vanishing, to fading away, to cessation. {% if forloop.first or forloop.last %} Seeing thus, Bhikkhux, the instructed noble disciple experiences distancing towards {{object}} of the past, they do not seek delight in {{object}} of the future, and they are practicing equanimity towards {{object}} of the present, for its fading away and cessation.
 Experiencing distancing they become dispassionate.
 Through dispassion their mind is liberated.
 When it is liberated there comes the knowledge: 'It's liberated.'
 They understands: 'Destroyed it birth, the holy life has been lived, what had to be done has been done, there is no more for this state of being.'" {% else %} Seeing Thus ...
 They understands: '... there is no more for this state of being.'" {% endif %}
 {% endfor %}

 #### <span style="color:gray">Final Verses</span>

-About this is was said:
+About this it was said:

 > True Buddhism is an illusion,
   False Buddhism is real.